gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 A compact final formulation:

 > TU+ does not merely predict.
-It performs replay-grounded, mismatch-accountable continuation sensing by balancing stored choreography memory with the dynamic memory already present in sustained live choreography.
+It performs replay-grounded, mismatch-accountable continuation sensing by balancing stored choreography memory with the dynamic memory already present in sustained live choreography and favoring the path of highest contextual coherence through transformation.